ranfysvalle02/ExternalBrain/README.md

 - **Unlock Hidden Connections**: Discover patterns and insights you might have overlooked.
 - **Supercharge Your Research**: Find relevant supporting information quickly.

-## Compatibility
+## **Compatibility**

-External Brain's fact and chunk storage runs on MongDB Atlas, you can test it on a free tier (m0) account here:  https://www.mongodb.com/cloud/atlas/register
+External Brain's fact and chunk storage operates on MongoDB Atlas.
+You can test it on a free tier (m0) account [here](https://www.mongodb.com/cloud/atlas/register).

-**RAG Architecture on MongoDB Atlas**
+## **RAG Architecture on MongoDB Atlas**

 1. **Data Storage (Documents and Chunks):**
-   * **Documents:**  Represent the original source documents you want to store facts from.
+   - **Documents:** Represent the original source documents you want to store facts from.
-   * **Chunks:** Smaller, manageable segments of the documents created during preprocessing (more on this below).
+   - **Chunks:** Smaller, manageable segments of the documents created during preprocessing.
 Each chunk is treated as an individual MongoDB document.
-   * **Chunk Embeddings:** Use a text embedder (like BreadVec) to generate vector representations of each chunk.
+   - **Chunk Embeddings:** Use a text embedder (like BreadVec) to generate vector representations of each chunk.
 Store these embeddings directly in the chunk documents.

 2. **Vector Search Index:**
-   * Create a MongoDB Atlas Search index specifically on the chunk embedding field.
+   - Create a MongoDB Atlas Search index specifically on the chunk embedding field.
 This will enable fast semantic similarity search during retrieval.

 3. **Retrieval (When a user asks a question):**
-   * **Question Embedding:**  Generate a vector embedding of the user's question using the same text embedder.
+   - **Question Embedding:** Generate a vector embedding of the user's question using the same text embedder.
-   * **Semantic Search:** Use MongoDB Atlas's vector search capabilities to retrieve the most semantically relevant chunks from your database based on the question embedding.
+   - **Semantic Search:** Use MongoDB Atlas's vector search capabilities to retrieve the most semantically relevant chunks from your database based on the question embedding.
-   * **Relevance Filtering:** You may apply additional filtering or ranking to the retrieved chunks based on metadata or calculated relevance scores to ensure the best chunks are used for answer generation.
+   - **Relevance Filtering:** You may apply additional filtering or ranking to the retrieved chunks based on metadata or calculated relevance scores to ensure the best chunks are used for answer generation.

 4. **Generation (LLM Usage):**
-   * **LLM Input:** Feed the retrieved chunks (along with the original question) into your LLM (e.g., OpenAI, Mistral.ai, or a locally run llama.cpp instance).
+   - **LLM Input:** Feed the retrieved chunks (along with the original question) into your LLM (e.g., OpenAI, Mistral.ai, or a locally run llama.cpp instance).
-   * **Answer Generation:** The LLM will process the information to generate a comprehensive answer, grounded in the facts stored within your MongoDB Atlas database.
+   - **Answer Generation:** The LLM will process the information to generate a comprehensive answer, grounded in the facts stored within your MongoDB Atlas database.

 ## LLM Configuration